shelbycobra/Shelby-Codes/README.md

 # Shelby-Codes
-A Really Really Simple and Kinda Ugly Blog template created using Django.
+A Really Simple Blog template created using Django.